 While writing the study material, relevant provisions of the various Acts and Rules made thereunder have been kept in mind.
 Except where found absolutely necessary, text of the provisions of Bare Act(s), Rule(s), Order(s), etc. have not been produced.
 This paper presupposes knowledge of substantive law; therefore, students are advised to have thorough knowledge of the same by referring to various Acts mentioned at appropriate places in this study material.
+The legislative changes made upto June, 2018 have been incorporated in the study material.
 This paper also warrants continuous updation in terms of substantive and procedural laws as well as latest judicial pronouncements.
 Moreover, drafting of petitions, deeds and documents is an art and even acquiring working knowledge in this demands application of skills of higher order.
 Students are, therefore, advised not only to master the principles and applications of drafting and pleadings, but also keep themselves abreast of latest developments by regularly resorting to reading of at least one of the leading English Newspapers and additional source materials concerning corporate world which are published from time to time.
 Students are also advised to refer the 'Student Company Secretary e-bulletin'/'Chartered Secretary' wherein all important judicial and legislative developments are reported regularly.